Clint87/changing-echos/README.md

   <section id="approach">
     <h2>Our Approach</h2>
     <p>
-      At Changing Echos, we treat the whole person — mind, body, and spirit.
+      At Changing Echoes, we treat the whole person — mind, body, and spirit.
       Our evidence-based therapies are combined with trauma-informed care, peer support, and individualized treatment plans.
 We meet people where they are and walk with them toward lasting recovery.